ulrikdamm/Assembler/README.md

 ## Usage

-The project comes with a CLI application which you can invoke with "input/file.asm -o output/file.gb".
+The project comes with a CLI application which you can invoke with `input/file.asm -o output/file.gb`.
 It also contains a dynamic framework which you can import into a macOS or iOS app.

 ## Project status

+Version 1.0 of the project has been released, and contains all core features for the assembler!
+See below for which features are implemented, and which are still to come.

 ### Implemented features

-• Assembly parsing
+✅ Assembly parsing
-• Code generation
+✅ Code generation
-• Linking
+✅ Linking
-• All of the Gameboy instruction set
+✅ All of the Gameboy instruction set
-• Error reporting with line numbers
+✅ Error reporting with line numbers
-• Command line interface
+✅ Command line interface
-• Constant defines
+✅ Constant defines
-• Build-time expressions
+✅ Build-time expressions
-• Strings
+✅ Strings

-### TODO
+### Todo

-• Imports and file modules
+➡️ Imports and file modules
-• Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
+➡️ Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
-• Programs doesn't boot in all emulators (like OpenEmu)
+➡️ Programs doesn't boot in all emulators (like OpenEmu)

 ### Wish list

-• More awesome example programs
+💟 More awesome example programs
-• Disentanglement of code (the parsing module should be more generic for example)
+💟 Disentanglement of code (the parsing module should be more generic for example)
-• Sprite importer (manually entering pixel hex codes suck.
+💟 Sprite importer (manually entering pixel hex codes suck.
 Maybe a way of defining sprites in ASCII art?)
-• Graphical code editor
+💟 Graphical code editor

 ## Contributing

-Right now it's still a personal project, and I won't be accepting pull requests for new features yet.
+Right now it's still a personal project, and I might not be accepting pull requests for new features.
 Bug fixes and more tests are welcome though.

 If you find a bug or a missing feature, feel free to submit an issue.